-The Chief Constable's Responsibilities
+PCC's Responsibilities

-The Chief Constable is required to:
+The PCC is required to:

-- Make arrangements for the proper administration of its financial affairs and to secure that one of its officers (the Director of Finance) has the responsibility for the administration of those affairs. - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - Approve the statement of accounts
+- Make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
+In this Organisation, that officer is the Chief Finance Officer and Deputy Chief Executive; - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; and - Approve the statement of accounts.

-I approve these accounts on behalf of Thames Valley Police
+I approve this Statement of Accounts on behalf of the PCC for Thames Valley hiper Date